Clifford algebra in R: Introduction

+Clifford algebras are interesting and instructive mathematical objects.
+The class has a rich structure that has varied applications to physics.
 Computational support for working with the Clifford algebras is part of a number of algebra systems including Sage~\citep{sagemath2019} and \textit{sympy}~\citep{sympy2017}.
-Here I introduce the \textit{clifford} package, which provides R-centric functionality for Clifford algebras.
-Notation follows~\cite{snygg2010}.
+Here I introduce the {\tt clifford} package, written in the R computing language~\citep{rcore2022}, which furnishes functionality for working with Clifford algebras.
+Notation follows Snygg~\cite{snygg2010}.

 [1]{\ensuremath{{\bf e}_{#1}}} {\ensuremath{{\bf x}}} {\ensuremath{{\bf y}}}